slamora/brackets-wiki/User-Key-Bindings.md

-This page describes how user can override key bindings in Brackets.
+This page describes how user can override default key bindings in Brackets.

 ## Quick Start
 Use `Debug > Open User Key Map` to open the `keymap.json` in Brackets so it can be edited.
 If the file does not already exist, then it will be created.